openfaas/docs/docs/contributing/get-started.md

 ## Contribute to the project

-There are many ways to contribute to OpenFaaS.
-There are a wide variety of activities that help both the project and the community.
+There are many ways to contribute to OpenFaaS and a wide variety of activities that help both the project and the community.

 Before raising a PR or an Issue, it is requested that you read the project's [Contributing guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md).
 This guide applies to every OpenFaaS GitHub repository.
 We have a wide range of suggestions for contributing to the project and community and only some of those involve writing code.